 Agricultural entrepreneurship offers its own unique set of challenges, since there is a business management component in addition to agricultural production.
 What better way for modern day college students to learn both aspects than to run their own agricultural enterprise right on a college farm?
-At the Rutgers School of Environmental and Biological Sciences (SEBS), ag entrepreneurship opportunities have cropped up over the years through the Rutgers Student Farm.
-Although recently renovated and situated at Rutgers Gardens, the origins of the Rutgers Student Farm go back long before most of today’s students were born.
+At the Rutgers School of Environmental and Biological Sciences (SEBS), ag entrepreneurship opportunities have cropped up over the years through the Student Farm at Rutgers.
+Although renovated and situated at Rutgers Gardens in 2016, the origins of the Student Farm go back long before most of today’s students were born.

-Prior to the boon in popularity of organic farming, community supported agriculture (CSA), or the buy-local movement, the Cook Student Organic Farm at Rutgers operated five acres as a CSA student-run farm on the edge of the George H. Cook campus in New Brunswick.
+Prior to the boon in popularity of organic farming, community supported agriculture (CSA), or the buy-local movement, the Cook Student Organic Farm, as it was then known, operated five acres as a CSA student-run farm on the edge of the George H. Cook campus in New Brunswick.
 Since 1993, Rutgers students have been ordering seed, planting, weeding, harvesting, and divvying up shares of fresh veggies for weekly produce pick-ups by shareholders during the growing season.